hdShang/arxiv-daily/docs/cs-RO/2025-06-24/papers/250619201v1-the-motif-hand-a-robotic-hand-for-multimodal-observations-with-therm.md

 ---
 layout: default
-title: The MOTIF Hand: A Robotic Hand for Multimodal Observations with Thermal, Inertial, and Force Sensors
+title: "The MOTIF Hand: A Robotic Hand for Multimodal Observations with Thermal, Inertial, and Force Sensors"
 ---

 # The MOTIF Hand: A Robotic Hand for Multimodal Observations with Thermal, Inertial, and Force Sensors